bahaistudies/health-science-journal/README.md

 A Hugo theme that mirrors the appearance of an [OJS](https://github.com/pkp/ojs) journal using the [health sciences theme](https://github.com/pkp/healthSciences).

+# Demo

+A demo instance of the theme is hosted on [Netlify](https://health-sci-j-demo.netlify.app/).

 # Features

 The theme can replicate the journal front end, including homepage, tables of contents, and journal information pages.